adejaimejr/n8n-nodes-aws-sqs-extended/README.md

 ## ❓ FAQ

 ### Q: Can I use this with FIFO queues?
 **A:** Yes!
-This node works with both Standard and FIFO SQS queues.
+Both nodes work with Standard and FIFO SQS queues.
+For FIFO queues, make sure to provide Message Group ID.

+### Q: How does the automatic queue loading work?
+**A:** The Send node automatically loads all queues from your AWS account using the configured credentials.
+Simply select from the dropdown.

+### Q: Can I send workflow input data directly?
+**A:** Yes!
+Enable "Send Input Data" and the node will automatically send your workflow input data as JSON message body.

-### Q: What happens if the message is already deleted?
+### Q: What happens if a message send fails?
-**A:** The node will return an error, but you can enable "Continue on Fail" to handle this gracefully.
+**A:** The node will return an error, but you can enable "Continue on Fail" to handle this gracefully and continue processing other items.

-### Q: Can I delete multiple messages at once?
+### Q: Can I add custom message attributes?
-**A:** Yes, you can process multiple items in a single workflow execution.
-Each item should have its own `queueUrl` and `receiptHandle`.
+**A:** Yes!
+Use the "Message Attributes" option in "Additional Options" to add custom attributes as JSON.

-### Q: Do I need to configure AWS credentials?
+### Q: Is there a limit to delay seconds?
-**A:** Yes, you need to configure AWS credentials in n8n's credential manager.
-The node uses n8n's native AWS credentials.
+**A:** Yes, AWS SQS supports delays from 0 to 900 seconds (15 minutes).

 ## 🤝 Contributing